freundcloud

 The operator dashboard — pipelines, change requests and compliance state in one view.

-Every change request gets a 5-axis risk score, so a typo fix and a database migration don't get treated the same way.
-Auditors get one-click evidence export; the audit log is hash-chained so the trail is tamper-evident; and there's a cost-vulnerability correlation view that puts a number on what a given remediation is actually worth.
+Every change request gets a 5-axis risk score, so a typo fix and a database migration don't get treated the same way — low-risk changes clear themselves and only the ones that matter land on a human's desk, which is what actually shrinks the CAB queue.
+Auditors get one-click evidence export and time-boxed, magic-link sessions into the same dashboard the change board and the regulators use — no more assembling an "audit binder" by hand.
+The audit log is hash-chained so the trail is tamper-evident, and a cost-vulnerability correlation view puts a number on what a remediation is actually worth ("fix this, save $X/month") by joining Snyk, Wiz and Trivy findings to spend.

 5-axis risk clearance score